Hantavirus pulmonary syndrome: Diagnosis

 Initial diagnosis of hantavirus infection can be made based on epidemiological information and clinical symptoms.
-Infection can be confirmed through detection of hantavirus nucleic acid, proteins, or hantavirus-specific antibodies.
+Infection can be confirmed through the detection of hantavirus nucleic acid, proteins, or hantavirus-specific antibodies.
 Key laboratory findings include thrombocytopenia, leukocytosis, hemoconcentration, elevated serum creatinine levels, hematuria, and proteinuria.
 Hantavirus-specific IgM and IgG antibodies are usually present at the onset of symptoms.
 IgM is detectable in the acute phase of infection but declines over a period of 2–6 months.
 The response of IgG antibodies is low during infection but grows over time and lasts for one's lifetime.

 Neutralization tests, immunofluorescent assays (IFAs), and enzyme-linked immunosorbent assays (ELISAs) can be used to detect antibodies to hantavirus infection in blood, usually anti-N or anti-Gc antibodies.
 ELISA is inexpensive and can be used at any point during the illness, but results may need to be confirmed by other methods.
 Rapid immunochromatographic IgM antibody tests can also be used for diagnosis as they are simple to carry out and inexpensive.
-Western blotting can detect hantavirus antigen in tissue samples, but is costly and time consuming.
+Western blotting can detect hantavirus antigen in tissue samples, but is costly and time-consuming.

 Both traditional and real-time polymerase chain reaction (PCR) tests of blood, saliva, BAL fluids, and tissue samples can be used.
-There is a possibility of false-negatives with PCR if there are low levels of virus particles in the blood, and PCR testing is prone to cross-contamination.
+There is a possibility of false negatives with PCR if there are low levels of virus particles in the blood, and PCR testing is prone to cross-contamination.
 When performed during the onset of infection, PCR may predict disease severity.
 PCR can be used for postmortem diagnosis and for analysis of organ involvement, and it can be used to sequence the virus's genome to identify which specific virus is causing illness.